5l1v3r1/5ghz_monitor_unifi_pro/README.md

 UPDATE:

-I have now rewrote the scirpt in Batch as a .bat file, you can download the Rar file it also contains Putty.exe which the scirpts uses to SSH to the device.
+I have now rewrote the scirpt in Batch as a .bat file, you can download the Rar file it also contains Putty.exe which the scirpts uses to SSH to the device. have NOT yet finished the shell script for linux